 Not surprisingly, summer (June-August) 2010 was the warmest, or one of the few warmest, summers ever for a large swath of the southeastern and mid-Atlantic U.S. [for example, in State College, PA, daily maximum temperatures in the summer exceeded 90°F more than twice as often as usual] and were unusually warm over much of the rest of the U.S. Only in the northwestern corner of the U.S. was it relatively cool.

 Again, one might be tempted to argue that focusing on any particular year is cherry-picking.
 So let us again step back, and look at the long-term context for this anomalous recent warmth.
 We will look at the trend from decade to decade in the frequency of warm and cold record-breakers, totaled over all locations of the U.S. and over all days of the year.
-This is what the trend looks like:
+This is what the trend looks like through 2015:

 In the absence of global warming, one would expect record highs to occur as often as lows.
 This was true in the middle of the century.
 Then during the 60s and 70s as mean northern hemisphere temperatures—as we have seen before—actually cooled a bit, cold records began to slightly outpace warm records.
 Since then, we have seen a dramatic increase in the ratio of warm to cold record-breakers as the globe, northern hemisphere, and North America have continued to warm.
 This trend culminates in a warm/cold record-breaker ratio of more than two-to-one for the past decade.
 In other words, we've now seen a doubling in the relative frequency of hot vs. cold temperature extremes.
 Note that this increase (roughly a factor of two) in probability of heat extremes is similar to that motivated by the simple example I used at the very beginning of this section on heat waves.

 An excellent analogy for the impact of global warming on temperature extremes involves the simple rolling of a six-sided die.
-So we're going to do a little experiment with die rolling—I think you'll find it both fun and instructive (and amusing—a special thanks to Penn State's David Babb for his help in constructing this!).
+So we're going to do a little experiment with die rolling—I think you'll find it both fun and instructive (and amusing—a special thanks to Penn State's David Babb and Matt Croyle for their help in constructing this!).